maxcraig112/Giffy-bot/README.md

 - potentially make it so giffy can caption MP4, jpeg,png as well
 - refine stop_words list so that some words aren't removed
 - if .rgif or .rcgif are used, don't try and process those gifs
-- program for scraping urls from a channel using channel.history

 # TODO BEFORE MASS REPROCESSESSING
 - made it such that global tags hold data for all servers and users that have sent a gif